 Climate change is harming the health of Americans—and people worldwide—yet our research found that most Americans are unaware of these health harms.
 Through our program on climate and health we collaborate with other organizations to increase awareness of the health harms associated with climate change, air pollution and fossil fuel use, and raise awareness of the health benefits of climate and clean energy solutions.

 Recognizing that the health impacts of climate change disproportionately impact our most vulnerable populations, the Health and Climate Solutions team is partnering with the Robert Wood Johnson Foundation (RWJF) to advance health equity through climate solutions.
 While RWJF is helping to build a Culture of Health, climate change presents threats to any vision of a healthy future.
-To mitigate threats and build on the opportunities, grants will be awarded to communities in 2019.
-The Call for Proposals closed on February 8th, 2018.
+We seek to elevate the stories of communities across the United States that are improving health and addressing climate change in equitable ways.